noobiept/paint/readme.md

 -   `: Toggle the erase mode.
 -   1-5: Select the brush on that position.

-# Libraries
+# Development

--   jquery -- 3.2
--   jqueryui -- 1.12

-    -   slider
-    -   start theme
+-   npm install (install dependencies)
+-   npm run dev (run the development environment at `http://localhost:8000/`)
+-   npm run build (build the release)